carpentries/governance/minutes/2020/EC-minutes-2020-12-11.md

 Present: Amy, Konrad, Kari, Elizabeth, Juan, Talisha, Cedric

-### 20/57 Talisha reviewed the 2021 Carpentries Budget with the EC
+### 20/57 Talisha reviewed the 2021 Carpentries Budget with the Executive Council

 *   Review current bank balance, general budget, future projections.
 *   The team has budgeted to bring in 55% less revenue in 2021 to account for new team member ramp up and grants that are ending